giantswarm/gitops-template/docs/add_wc_template_capi.md

 See more about this approach [here](https://github.com/giantswarm/rfc/tree/main/merging-configmaps-gitops).

+## Example

+An example of a WC cluster template created using the CAPx/CAPI is available in [bases/clusters/capo](../bases/clusters/capo/).

 ## Export environment variables

 **Note**, Management Cluster codename, Organization name and Workload Cluster name are needed in multiple places